WKQI: Gannett ownership

 In 1981, the Combined Communications chain was purchased by the Gannett newspaper chain.
 Gannett, not satisfied with the revenue the station was already generating, moved WCZY into an adult contemporary format that year in hopes of attracting younger listeners and thus increasing ad revenue.

-The entire on-air staff was let go, and Dick Purtan was brought in from CKLW 800 AM to host the station's morning show at the start of 1983.
-During 1983, the station's music became more and more uptempo and youth-oriented.
-By the end of the year, the format was CHR - Top 40 for all intents and purposes, despite continuing to use the "Cozy FM" moniker.
+The entire on-air staff was let go, and Dick Purtan was brought in from CKLW to host the station's morning show at the start of 1983.
+During 1983, the station's music became more and more up-tempo and youth-oriented.
+By the end of the year, the format was Top 40/CHR for all intents and purposes, despite continuing to use the "Cozy FM" moniker.
 The station's final transformation into "Z95.5" was complete by the fall of 1984.
 Purtan's morning show kept WCZY high in the overall ratings during this transition period, but advertising revenues did not meet expectations.

 All Hits Z95.5

 "Z95.5" enjoyed a fair amount of ratings success with its CHR format, usually rated in Detroit's top ten Arbitron ratings 12+, though arguably much of the station's high ratings came from Purtan's show.
 In an attempt to be more palatable to adult listeners, WCZY was more of an Adult Top 40, avoiding most rap, dance and hard rock songs unless they were successful pop crossovers.
 Although WCZY's overall 12+ ratings were often better than WHYT's, WHYT was much more popular with teenage and young adult listeners.

 For a time, WCZY also simulcast its programming again on AM 1500.
 (WLQV once again changed its calls to WCZY-AM, with the station I.D.-ing as "Z95.5 and AM 1500.")
 It was part of a ploy to "return Dick Purtan to the AM dial."
 It lasted only a few years before AM 1500 returned to its previous religious format as WLQV.

-In April 1987, Sky Broadcasting bought WCZY, with the AM station be sold to Satellite Radio Network.
-Sky Broadcasting only held WCZY a short time.
-Broadcasting Partners bought the station two years later.
+In April 1987, Sky Broadcasting bought WCZY, with the AM station being sold to Satellite Radio Network.
+Sky Broadcasting only held WCZY for a short time, as Broadcasting Partners bought the station two years later.